GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 A Functional example, deploying the module, the required infrastructure needed by the module, and data to be ingested is included in the [examples](./examples/) directory.

+Additional information related to the inputs and outputs of the module are detailed in the following section.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs